Create Value with Customer Service and Messenger

 Minimum Viable Response Assistant with Messenger

-Businesses with a Facebook page can already customise the message settings with smart answer assistants, which consist of short but instant answers.
+Businesses with a Facebook page can already customize the message settings with smart answer assistants, which consist of short but instant answers.

 If 90% of Messenger messages are answered within 15 minutes, the company gets a ‘very responsive’ badge added to its Facebook page.
 A strong signal to send to your customers!